Learn The Basics of .htaccess

 Enable Gzip Compression with .htaccess

 We can enable compression with .htaccess for better page performance.
-The compression with .htaccess can be enabled on directory level or certain MIME types.
+The compression with .htaccess can be enabled on a directory level or for certain MIME types.

-# Enables compression for documents where htaccess is places
+# Enables compression for documents where htaccess is placed

 <IfModule mod_deflate.c>